ner00/scummvm_libretro/README.md

-# ScummVM mainline libretro core
+# ScummVM libretro core

 Libretro core built directly from untouched mainline ScummVM source.

-## Purpose
-As current official ScummVM libretro core is based on a very old fork of ScummVM, this repository aims to have a libretro core always in sync with ScummVM mainline repository, with a maintenance effort from low to none.
-* ScummVM main repo is included as a submodule.
-To sync the libretro core it should be sufficient to update the submodule and build
+ScummVM main repo is included as a submodule.
+To sync the libretro core it should be sufficient to update the submodule and build.

-* No patch is applied to the submodule
-* Submodule updates are generally committed following ScummVM official releases (though it can be updated to any commit upstream, considering that adjustment to core makefiles and sources in `src` may be required to build).
+Submodule updates are generally committed following ScummVM official releases (though it can be updated to any commit upstream, considering that adjustment to core makefiles and sources in `src` may be required to build).
 First three fields of core tags are relevant to upstream ScummVM version, last is libretro core revision (e.g. v2.6.1.1 is ScummVM 2.6.1, core revision 1).

-* Datafiles and themes bundle (`scummvm.zip`) and `core.info` files are built automatically based on current submodule source
+Datafiles and themes bundle (`scummvm.zip`) and `core.info` files are built automatically based on current submodule source.

 ## Build
-To build with the default configuration the core only type in a shell the following:
+To build the core with the default configuration, type in a shell the following:
 ```
 git clone --recursive https://github.com/libretro/scummvm
 cd scummvm